Jaseci-Labs/jaseci/docs/docs/docs/getting_started/3_setup_jaseci_serv.md

 ```
 login http://localhost:8000
 ```
-login with the credientals used to create the super user earlier.
+login with the credentials used to create the super user earlier.

 In new terminal 1 :